Course evaluation questionnaires provide detailed feedback for a given paper, course or programme on such matters as:

 Confidentiality policy for course evaluations

 Each time a set of course evaluation questionnaires is processed the originals of the questionnaires (if paper-based) and an analysis report is sent to the person who requested the evaluation.
-This policy was amended in 2007 and from the beginning of 2008, an additional copy of analysis report will be sent to the relevant Head of Academic Department as per the policy change approved by the University’s Pro-Vice Chancellors in 2008.
+An additional copy of the analysis report will be sent to the relevant Head of Academic Department as per the policy change approved by the University’s Pro-Vice Chancellors in 2008.
 Course and programme development is a collective responsibility of each department and programme.
 In the rare situation when student questionnaires appear to have been altered inappropriately, they cannot be processed and will be passed to the Head of HEDC and the relevant PVC for advice.

 Please note: if you wish to run a course evaluation that specifically names another staff member, we will require their written authority.
 Please complete the course authority form below.
 By signing this form, each staff member is giving consent to the survey being run with their name on it and the release of the results to other (specified) staff.
 There are two types of authority: (1) for lecturers, tutors or demonstrators or (2) for team-taught papers.